 Imagine traveling in a boat that has a small hole at the bottom.
 The boat is slowly filling with water, and unless you do something to fix that hole, it will eventually sink, taking you with it.
 Similarly, if left unchecked, revenue leakages can cause your profits to drop significantly and leave your business struggling without capital.

-This blog aims to educate readers about why revenue leakages happen and how to identify, prevent, and stop them.
+This blog aims to educate readers about why revenue leakages happen and how to identify, prevent, and stop them in order ensure 100% recognition of revenue that is due for the business.

 Why do Revenue Leakages happen?